We are committed to protecting and respecting your privacy, so below you will find full details of how we keep your personal data safe.

 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Please note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please Contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.
+Please contact us at [email protected] if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 |Purpose/activity||Type of data||Lawful basis for processing|